 Graduate students and parents of undergrads may be eligible for PLUS loans, which are also federal student loans.
-But PLUS loans are not available if you have adverse credit and, unlike direct loans, aren’t always a better deal than private student loans, so it will be important to compare different options.
+But PLUS loans are not available if you have adverse credit.
+Unlike direct loans, PLUS loans aren’t always a better deal than private student loans, so it’s important to compare all your options.

 Private student loans